Immigration

 Notice: Provincial Attestation Letter (PAL)

 As of Jan 22, 2025, IRCC updated this website regarding the requirement for Provincial Attestation Letter (PAL).
 Most study permit applicants need to include a Provincial Attestation Letter (PAL).
-The allocation of PALs for newly admitted UBC Visiting International Research Students is expected to be confirmed in May 2025.
-If your planned research study at UBC is more than six months with a tentative start date before September 2025, please contact Go Global at virs.okanagan@ubc.ca for advice.
+The allocation of PALs for newly admitted UBC Visiting International Research Students at the undergraduate level is expected to be confirmed in May 2025.
+If you are an undergraduate student and your planned research study at UBC is more than six months with a tentative start date before September 2025, please contact Go Global at virs.okanagan@ubc.ca for advice.
+The allocation of PALs for newly admitted UBC Visiting International Research Students at the graduate level (Masters or PhD students) has been confirmed.
+To request a PAL, please refer to the steps detailed on this page.
 If you have received a scholarship from Global Affairs Canada, you will not need a PAL.

 The information above is a brief overview and current at the time of publication.
 See Immigration, Refugees and Citizenship Canada (IRCC)’s page for the latest updates.